Jayashree-D/docs/designs/multihost-physical-led.md

 the front edge of the board in a grid.
 The grid will be 2 × rows of 2 × LEDs to match the layout of the card slots.

-Depends on the each host status, blue or yellow LED needs to be blink, OFF or ON and other LED needs to be in OFF state.
+Depending on the status of each host, blue or yellow LED needs to be blink, OFF or ON and other LEDs needs to be in OFF state.
 Therefore, bi-color led needs to be paired as a group and exposed in the userspace.

 Based on the current design in phopshor-led-sysfs application, pairing groups